 More details on HumRaag can be found on the HumRaag Facebook Page.

 The program debuted at the Bangalore International Centre in March 2014.
 Here is a write-up about the program with some pictures.

 BHAKTHI – A musical journey with mystics traces the path of the mystics of India.
 Here is the feedback from the audience after the BHAKTHI program at Oakland University.

-The teaser video for the Bhakthi can be viewed here.
+Curtain raiser for this program in the Deccan Chronicle can be viewed here.

 The Deccan Herald interviewed me about my thematic projects and Antah Prerna.